Sanjay_Siddhanti

 We block off two business days, Thursday and Friday, for a hackathon.
 To the extent possible, we cancel all meetings and deadlines during this time.
 The easiest way for a hackathon to fail is if everyone feels pressured to do their regular work instead.

-Ultimately, our Unified Automation® platform never sleeps and we must jump in to fix any production issues.
+Ultimately, we’re always involved with our clients and products, and we must jump in to fix any production issues.
 However, to make our lives easier we do not deploy new code the day before the hackathon.

 Demo session